ito-takuya/ito-takuya.github.io/_pages/about.md

 ### Research Interest

 I study information processing in brains and neural models.
-More recently, my specific interests lie in understanding the structure of multi-task and compositional neural representations, and how they emerge in natural and artificial settings.
+More recently, my specific interests lie in the representation learning and analysis of brains and neural models during the performance of complex tasks.
 My motivation is twofold: 1) To understand properties of the brain to better inform the design of computational models (e.g., to achieve and excede human-like performance); 2) To better understand cognitive/computational deficits in psychiatric illnesses.
 In the past, I have used human fMRI and non-human primate electrophysiology, though I also have interests in other empirical data modalities.

 I also have methodological interests in neural network modeling, network science, dynamical systems theory, and ML/statistics.